Description

 My office is the Grand Canyon

 I have the best job ever, and it’s almost over.
 Winter’s on its way here at the North Rim of Grand Canyon where I’m a seasonal National Park Ranger.
-This was the first summer at the canyon for me, yet I hope not the last.
-I really can’t see myself ever getting tired of looking into the Grand Canyon.
-It changes subtly every minute, no every second, as the light and shadows play hide and seek in and out of crevices.
+Read more about my first season here...

 Google Analytics